silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/05_plugins/03_writing_a_complex_plugin.md

 a `DataList` throughout the whole cycle, but this would force us to loop over an unlimited result set, and that's never a good idea.

-[notice]
+> [!WARNING]
-If you've picked up on the inconsistency that the `pageInfo` property is now inaccurate, this is a long-standing issue with doing post-query filters.
-Ideally, any middleware that filters a `DataList` should do it at the query level, but that's not always possible.
+> If you've picked up on the inconsistency that the `pageInfo` property is now inaccurate, this is a long-standing
+> issue with doing post-query filters.
+Ideally, any middleware that filters a `DataList` should do it at the query level,
-[/notice]
+> but that's not always possible.

 ### Step 5: apply the plugins